Bhanditz/labs-preview/_posts/events/2014-07-16-2nd_Europeana_Creative_Challenge_workshop.md

   - http://appscultura.hackathome.com/es/anuncios/europeana-creative-challenge/
   - http://pro.europeana.eu/web/europeana-creative/challenges
 excerpt:
   - "Apps&amp;Cultura has teamed up with Europeana Creative for this year’s Hack at Home competition and the second round of the Europeana Creative Challenges.
-In this workshop the team from Europeana will be organising a hands on workshop demonstrating how to use the Europeana API and include it into your applications."
+In this workshop the team from Europeana will be demonstrating how to use the Europeana API and include it into your applications."
 startdate:
   - 16/07/2014
 starttime: